 The fruits have an intense tangy-sour flavour that makes them a little too unpalatable to eat fresh, however, these fruits make for superb fruit-based additions to jams, sauces, yoghurts, wines and savoury recipes.

-A Davidson Plum tree can take 3 to 6 years to start bearing fruit depending on the species but, even before that, you can easily enjoy this beautiful tropical addition to your garden.
+A Davidson plum tree can take 3 to 6 years to start bearing fruit depending on the species but, even before that, you can easily enjoy this beautiful tropical addition to your garden.

-Australian Davidson’s Plum Species
+Davidson’s Plum Species

-- Davidsonia jerseyana – Native to the lowland subtropical rainforests of northern New South Wales, this species of Davidson’s Plum is widely cultivated for its particularly good and tasty fruit that is commonly used in many preserves and condiments.
+- Davidsonia jerseyana – Native to the lowland subtropical rainforests of northern New South Wales, this species of Davidson’s plum is widely cultivated for its particularly good and tasty fruit that is commonly used in many preserves and condiments.

-- Davidsonia pruriens – This is the best-known species of Davidson Plum that is native to the rainforests of northern New South Wales and north Queensland.
+- Davidsonia pruriens – This is the best-known species of Davidson plum that is native to the rainforests of northern New South Wales and north Queensland.

 This is a taller growing variety than the other two species that can reach up to 12 metres high in the right conditions.
 It also produces larger fruits.

-- Davidsonia johnsonii – This is a smaller growing species of Davidson’s Plum with a spreading canopy and smooth leaves.
+- Davidsonia johnsonii – This is a smaller growing species of Davidson’s plum with a spreading canopy and smooth leaves.
 Native to New South Wales and south east Queensland, this species is not widely cultivated because of its infertile seeds.

 A unique decorative quality these trees feature is how the fruits grow in large spiralling clusters straight from the trunks and branches.
 The complementary display of clustered new green fruits and ripened dark-burgundy to blue fruits highlighted by a canopy of attractive, vibrant foliage makes this tree an excellent lively garden ornamental.